Mantras · Chanting & Japa

 Japa Tips & Sacred Etiquette

-Maintain consistent pronunciation; even mental clarity matters.
+Maintain consistent pronunciation; even mental clarity of sound matters greatly.

 "Mantra is the sound-body of the divine." – Traditional wisdom